How Do Ants Communicate?

 Sound

-Ants produce sounds in two different ways, drumming and stridulation.
 To drum, ants repeatedly strike the substrate with their bodies.
-It’s often used by some ant species to send alarm signals whenever there’s a disturbance in the colony nest.
+It’s often used to send alarm signals whenever there’s a disturbance in the colony nest.

-Stridulation on the other hand, is done by rubbing two sections of the gaster together.
-This produces a chirp-like sound which may be used as an alarm signal, a mating signal, or to simply complement chemical communication.
+Stridulation, on the other hand, is done by rubbing two sections of the gaster together.
+This produces a chirp-like sound that can relay alarm or mating signals.
+They’re also used to complement chemical communication.

 Trophallaxis

 Trophallaxis is a social-fluid exchange found in social insects like ants.
-It typically refers to feeding through mouth-to-mouth transfer of food and nutrients.
-Aside from nutrients however, research has found that ants also use trophallaxis to pass information.
+It typically refers to feeding through the mouth-to-mouth transfer of food and nutrients.
+However, research has found that ants also use trophallaxis to pass information and memories.
+[2]

 Touch

-Lastly, ants are also known to communicate touch.
-For example, African weaver ants antennate or touch each other’s antennae during recruitment for food finds or for defense against intruders.
+Lastly, ants are also known to communicate with touch.
+For example, African weaver ants relay information by touching each other’s antennae.
+They do this during recruitment for food finds or for defense against intruders.

 Related Questions